hitman3r44/Microservice-Spring-Boilerplate/README.md

 >Using Intellij/Eclipse or Command Line

-Import this project into IDE and run all Spring boot projects or build all the jars running `mvn clean install` command in root parent pom, which builds all jars.
+Import this project into IDE and run all Spring boot projects or build all the jars running `mvn clean install -DskipTests` command in root parent pom, which builds all jars.
 All services will be up in the below mentioned ports.

 But running this way we wont get monitoring of microservices.